Elevation: 11,682 ft

 This route begins at the summit of Mount McCaleb.
 Please consult the West Ridge Route for Mount McCaleb for information on how to reach the summit of Mount McCaleb.
 From the summit of Mount McCaleb, first get a good look at which tower is the summit of McCaleb Benchmark.
 The correct one has a large cairn and a tall post on top of it.

 North Ridge Route, Class 3+

-From McCaleb’s summit, descend south along the broken scree of the narrow ridge to find a chute on the west side of two ridge towers.
-Descend the chute to bypass the towers and reach the base of the tower that is the summit of McCaleb BM.
-The north side of the summit tower is a risky, exposed Class 4 climb.
-To avoid this, drop another 10 feet or so to go around to the south side of the summit tower.
+From the summit of Mount McCaleb, descend south along the broken scree of the narrow ridge to find a chute on the West Side of two ridge towers.
+Descend the chute to bypass the towers and reach the base of the tower that is the summit of McCaleb Benchmark.
+The North Side of the summit tower is a risky, exposed Class 4 climb.
+To avoid this, drop another 10 feet or so to go around to the South Side of the summit tower.
 Climb a Class 3 chute then a steeper Class 3+ chute to access the South Ridge of the tower.
 Once up on the ridge, it’s an easy stroll north to the [surprisingly] luxurious summit.